 As a business owner, not only do you need to adapt to the operating environment and let your customers know how to connect with you and your business.

-You need to remove the uncertainty from the business equation; make it easy and enjoyable for your customers to work with you.
+You need to remove the uncertainty from the business equation.
+There should be no confusion about the goods and services that you offer and your business availability.
+Make sure that it easy and enjoyable for your customers to find you and to work with you.

-Whether you are a restaurant, law office, shoe store, or any other type of business, you need to get your business ready for “re-opening.”
+Whether you are a restaurant, law office, shoe store, or even a website design business like mine, you need to get your business ready for “re-opening.”

 Getting ready to “re-open” your business

 Be sure that you comply with the rules and regulations regarding business re-opening requirements for your specific business.
 Re-opening requirements vary widely from business to business.
 So be sure you are following the correct guidelines.

 It is important to note that re-opening requirements vary by state, county, and city.
 The rules that apply to a neighboring city or community may not apply to your community or your business.

 There are also rules which are specific to various industries.
 A good example here are dentists.
 Not only do they need to understand the guidance from local governments, the also need to understand the rules as specified by various governing/accreditation bodies.
 So be sure to double-check all sources and understand everything.

 For Yolo county information, you can visit the COVID-19 Dashboard. https://www.yolocounty.org/health-human-services/adults/communicable-disease-investigation-and-control/novel-coronavirus-2019/dashboard-and-documents